 Here, you’ll set goals surrounding your income, workload, and marketing.

-You’ll need to set financial goals and have a set minimum revenue you would like to attain.
+You’ll need to set financial goals, determine your pricing for your services, and establish a minimum revenue target you aim to achieve.
 This will also help you filter through the clients you take on.

 You’ll also need to set marketing goals to ensure you keep your freelance graphic design business growing.